eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

         <p>An archer that specialises in ranged attacks and controls welwa companions who aid him in battle.</p>
         <ul>
           <li><b>Release Flame</b> - A flame arrow will be shot towards a group member which hits the ground and splits into four flame trails, spreading out in different directions from the point of impact.</li>
-          <li><b>Teleport</b> - The boss will "jump" away and reappear elsewhere in the arena, looking for the ranged advantage.</li>
+          <li><b>Reposition</b> - The boss will run away from the tank and reposition himself in order to attack from a range position.</li>
-          <li><b>Armored Welwas</b> - A more fierce version of the welwas you faced previously.
-They hit a bit harder and will be summoned continuously throughout the fight (if the fight lasts a long time you will have many of these to deal with).
+          <li><b>Armored Welwas</b> - Very similar to the welwas you faced previously but with an additional enrage mechanic.
+They will be summoned continuously throughout the fight (if the fight lasts a long time you will have many of these to deal with).
 After being alive for some time these will enrage, growing larger and hit a lot harder.
 Any welwas that die during this battle will be resurrected by the boss.</li>
         </ul>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>
           <div class="spoiler-body">
-            <p>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Suspendisse non venenatis sem.
-Integer bibendum blandit varius.
-Maecenas rhoncus dignissim vulputate.
-Vivamus et libero consectetur, tempor enim non, sagittis erat.
-Nullam maximus neque ligula, in porta quam suscipit non.
-Nam maximus ut ante eu malesuada.
-Pellentesque auctor quis augue quis eleifend.
-Donec tincidunt porta ante ac consequat.</p>
+            <p>There are a couple of approaches to this fight that I would recommend depending on the groups DPS and tank's level of experience.
+If the group has high DPS and an experienced tank then you may wish to have your tank taunt the Welwas and keep them away from the boss while the group focuses on getting the boss down as quickly as possible.
+This has the advantage of not having to deal with Welwas in the group at all but puts additional pressure on the tank but with higher DPS you should not see many additional Welwas spawning so this is probably a better approach.</p>
+            <p>With lower DPS you will see many additional Welwas spawning and the tank will likely struggle to handle all of them.
+Here it's likely better to stack the Welwas on the boss, moving to him quickly each time he runs away, and keeping the Welwas in the groups AoE damage.
+If required, when a Welwa enrages your group can focus this down quickly.
+Bear in mind the boss will move to any dead Welwa and resurrect them so they should ideally die on the boss where possible to avoid unnecessary movement.
+Remember that the Welwas do a "Rear Kick" that can do a fair amount of damage when they are enraged.
+This strategy allows the tank to receive heals and synergys constantly from the group.</p>
+            <p>The only mechanic to watch out for is the "Release Flame" attack which will target a random group member and a fountain of flames will spawn under their feet.
+Get out of the fountain as quickly as possible but don't worry too much about the lines of flame that shoot out from it as these can be healed through easily.
+If you remain in the centre then you will take a lot more damage.</p>
           </div>
         </div>
       </div>